-The preparation of the balance sheets in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the balance sheets.
+The preparation of the financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
 Actual results could differ from those estimates.

-Deferred Offering Costs Associated with the Initial Public Offering
+Offering Costs Associated with the Initial Public Offering

-Deferred offering costs consist of legal, accounting, underwriting fees and other costs that were directly related to the Initial Public Offering and that were charged to additional paid-in capital upon the completion of the Initial Public Offering in May 2020.
+Offering costs consist of legal, accounting, underwriting fees and other costs that were directly related to the Initial Public Offering and that were charged to additional paid-in capital upon the completion of the Initial Public Offering on May 8, 2020.